-This codelab is part of the Kotlin Android Fundamentals course.
+This codelab is part of the Android Kotlin Fundamentals course.
 You'll get the most value out of this course if you work through the codelabs in sequence.
+All the course codelabs are listed on the Android Kotlin Fundamentals codelabs landing page.

 In this codelab, you learn how to install Android Studio, Google's Android development environment.